wistia/wistia-open-docs/_posts/captions.md

 {% post_image hashed_id: '3b64c15892efcbfb070529fa15704f0d81e683b1', class: 'float_right', width: 300 %}

 * If you'd like to have us create the transcript for your video, select the *Order Captions* option.
-The transcription should be ready within five business days.
+The transcription should be ready within one business day.
 * If you already have an [SRT file](http://en.wikipedia.org/wiki/SubRip) ready to upload, select the *Upload SRT* option.